 "We're raising women who don't assert questions," Rice said.
-"If a man asks a woman out to dinner, rather than the woman saving 'yes' right away, she should ask where "Most women today will just go along rather than voicing their preferance for a specific movie or restaurant for instance."
+"If a man asks a woman out to dinner, rather than the woman saving 'yes' right away, she should ask where they will be going.

+"Most women today will just go along rather than voicing their preferance for a specific movie or restaurant for instance."

 We walked out to his car, he opened the door for me (with a little difficulty), and I got in.

-As we approached a red light I said, "You turn left here to get to mu dorm.
+As we approached a red light I said, "You turn left here to get to my dorm.

 He drove straight on.